Our public service loan forgiveness calculator (PSLF) does the following:

 Step 1: Build Your Profile

-To use our PSLF calculator, simply sign-up for our free FitBUX Membership.
+To use our PSLF calculator, simply sign-up for our FREE FitBUX Membership.
 To do so you can use this link: Become A FitBUX Member.
-The reason we have you become a Member is to make sure that our tools and calculators are customized to your situation.
-If calculators aren’t customized to you then they are essentially worthless.
+You become a Member because our tools and calculators are customized to your situation.
+Also, Members have the ability to schedule a free call with one of our expert student loan planners.

 The profile should only take 3 – 5 minutes to create.
 The more details you include the more accurate our tools will be.